nicholasjayantylearns/shut-the-dux-up/README.md

 # Declarative UX

+### 🦆 Haters Gonna Quack
+Declarative UX is built to leap over the objections.

+When others say UX is too slow, not credible, or hard to test—we don’t argue.
+We execute.
+From research to validated prototype in under three weeks.
+Let the DUX quack.
+We ship at the speed of modern software.

 **Declarative UX** is an open-source framework for generating, testing, and delivering user experiences using declarative specifications, AI collaboration, and behavior-driven development (BDD).

 > _From protocol to prototype, Declarative UX transforms UX design into an executable, testable, and scalable system._